MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Add-AzureProvisioningConfig](./Add-AzureProvisioningConfig.md)
-Adds provisioning configuration for an azure_2 virtual machine.
+Adds provisioning configuration for an Azure virtual machine.

 ### [Add-AzureVhd](./Add-AzureVhd.md)
-Uploads a VHD file from an on-premise computer to a blob in a cloud storage account in azure_2.
+Uploads a VHD file from an on-premise computer to a blob in a cloud storage account in Azure.

 ### [Add-AzureVirtualIP](./Add-AzureVirtualIP.md)